Melbourne Victoria, Australia Travel Guide

 Many tour buses and cruises offer multi-lingual commentary.
 Inquire about available languages.

 Purchase a Myki card upon arrival and load it with Myki Money.
-This ticket is essential for all public transport travel outside the Free Tram Zone.
+This ticket is essential for all public transport travel out of the Free Tram Zone.

 Download offline maps of Melbourne and the PTV app before you arrive.
 This helps with navigation even without a data connection.